rockettheme/docs/Docs/wordpress/start/install_wordpress_3x.md

 WordPress uses a MySQL database to host all of the information and settings used in your WordPress site.
 By establishing a link to the database, WordPress can build your site and accept any new data or changes you make later on.

-If you come across a page that says "Can't select database", you will need to check the name of your database to make sure it is entered correctly.
+If you come across a page that says "can't select database", you will need to check the name of your database to make sure it is entered correctly.
 Some hosts add a tag to the beginning or end of your selected database name to differentiate it from databases owned by other members of a shared server.
 This is typically your account name or the title of your primary domain name on the account.

 ![][install4]